Locarno: Prehistoric Locarno

 In 1934, in the vicinity of today's Via S. Jorio, a necropolis with 14 urn graves from the Early Bronze Age (about 14th century BC) were found.
 Some of the urns were directly buried, while others were placed in boxes of uncut stone.
 The urns contained, in addition to burned bones, bronze ornaments, which had some fire damage, including, bangles, hairpins with conical head and slightly thickened neck, rings and knives.
 Similar urns were also discovered in the district of S. Antonio, which was probably also a small cemetery.
 The ceramic and bronze objects date from the Canegrate culture (named after a large necropolis in the province of Milan).
 However, no traces of the settlement have been discovered.

 In 1935, a large necropolis was discovered at Solduno.
 The over 200 graves cover nearly a thousand years, from the La Tène culture to the 3rd century AD.
-Many of the La Tène era grave goods (particularly from the 3rd–1st centuries BC) are Celtic style Fibulae or brooches.
+Many of the La Tène era grave goods (particularly from the 3rd–1st centuries BC) are Celtic-style fibulae or brooches.
 These objects demonstrate a cultural influence from regions north of the Alps.
 However, the ceramic objects are indigenous to Golasecca culture which spread into Ticino and Lombardy.

 Roman era

 Between 1946 and 1949, a number of Roman era tombs were discovered on the terrace between the churches of Santa Maria in Selva and San Giovanni Battista in Solduno.
 The Roman city that became Locarno was therefore between the vicus of Muralto and this cemetery.
-Unfortunately, intensive construction and agricultural activity have destroyed most traces of the ancient city.
+Intensive construction and agricultural activity have destroyed most traces of the ancient city.
 In 1995 and 1997, 57 graves were found in Via Valle Maggia.
 Nineteen were from the Roman period, which confirms that even in the 3rd century AD cremation and body burials were practised side by side.
-Among other significant finds, a number of glass items were discovered.
+Among other significant finds, several glass items were discovered.
 The Roman necropolis was used from the end of the prehistoric La Tène era until the middle of the 3rd century AD.
 The extensive Romanization of Locarno wiped out much of the local culture and replaced it with ancient Roman elements.
 However, it appears that there was no Roman ruling class which could have dominated the local population.